hjalmar/svelte-standalone-router/README.md

 </RouterComponent>
 ```

-### Changing routes
+### <a name="changing-routes" href="#changing-routes">Changing routes</a>
 There is a few different ways to make a request to a route.
 First lets look at the `Actions` directive.
 The actions directive adds an on:click handler to the element it is used on.
 To reduce redundant code there are some fallbacks in place and it goes like this.

 link:property : `to: '/first'` -> `href: '/second'`,
 Element:attribute : `href="/third"` -> `data-href="/fourth"`

 So it goes from link property `to`, then, `href`, then element attribute `href` and lastly data-attribute `data-href`.
 Why so complicated?
-Because on links we want to use the href attribute to reduce code, while on maybe buttons that according to the specs don't inmplement a href attribute.
-Now is that a problem using 'expando attributes', for some it might not, but for others arguing for correct semantics it perhaps would, i'm not the judge of that.
+Because on links we want to use the href attribute to reduce code, while on maybe buttons that according to the specs don't implement a href attribute.
+Is that such a problem using 'expando attributes'? for some it might not, but for others arguing for correct semantics it perhaps would, i'm not the judge of that.
 Use the method that suits your needs.

 The link `Action` also accepts an object of properties, but as the bare minimum it will fallback and use the `href` attribute to know which page to route to.
 ```html